Yakovlev Yak-46: Design and development

 The Yak-46 would hold 150-162 seats in a six-abreast, single-aisle configuration, fly as far as 1540 nmi, cruise at a speed of 445 to 460 kn, and be powered by two Lotarev D-27 propfan engines.
 The 3.8 m propfan engines would have contra-rotating propellers with eight blades in front and six blades in back, have a thrust specific fuel consumption of 0.44 tsfc, and deliver 9700 kW, resulting in a thrust of 11.2 tf.
 The fuel consumption per available seat kilometer of the Yak-46 was 13.8 g/km per seat.
 This value compared to 14.5 g/km for the Yak-46's underwing engine alternative and 21 g/km for the Yak-42M, which was already 35-40% more efficient than the Yak-42.
 At the time, airline interest but no orders were reported for the Yak-46, but Yakovlev was negotiating to sell 200 Yak-42M planes to Aeroflot, which was then the world's largest airline.

-By October 1990, the two versions of the Yak-46 were in competition with the 102-126 seat Tupolev Tu-334, which like the higher-capacity Yak-46 had an interim turbofan version and a final propfan version, to replace hundreds of aging Tu-134 airliners at Aeroflot.
+By October 1990, the two versions of the Yak-46 were in competition with the 102-126 seat Tupolev Tu-334, which like the higher-capacity Yak-46 had an interim turbofan version and a final propfan version, to replace hundreds of aging Tupolev Tu-134 airliners at Aeroflot.
 To prepare for Yak-46 development, Yakovlev created a joint venture with Ivchenko Progress and the Soviet Ministry of Civil Aviation.
 Aeroflot would help fund a prototype, which would be built starting early in 1991 if the Yak-46 were selected.
 Annual production would eventually be as high as 100 airliners and would run through 2005.

 On March 15, 1991, Yakovlev finally began flight tests of one D-236 propfan engine on a Yak-42E-LL aircraft testbed, making it the first propfan flight test program led by an individual Soviet aircraft design bureau.
 The testbed appeared on static display at the 1991 Paris Air Show in June.
 Like the D-27 engine, the D-236 was a contra-rotating system with an eight-bladed front propeller and a six-bladed back propeller.
 It had a fan diameter of 4.2 m, a power rating of 8195 kW, and a thrust rating of 10.5–11 tf.
 The testbed engine was limited to a smaller thrust, though, because the D-236 was more powerful than the Lotarev D-36 engine that it replaced.